rweddell/TutoringMaterials/ProjectPrompts/FantasyFactory.md

         > os.system('cls' if os.name == 'nt' else 'clear')
     3. Select a fantasy race
         - Use choice() from the random library to select a fantasy race
-        > - EHANCEMENT:
-            - How could we ask the user if they want a randomly generated character, or if they want to choose the character's fantasy race?
     4. Generate a name
         - Use the randint() function to generate a random integer
             - This will be the number of syllables selected from the syllable collection to generate a name